Why is the leather on my sofa peeling?

 Do not expect this type of problem to be covered by your warranty or by any extended warranty you may have purchased.

-The bold print at the top of the warranty may seem to cover fabric defects during the first 12 months.
+The bold print at the top of the warranty may seem to cover fabric defects during the first 12 months or longer.

 Further down will be smaller print expressly excluding liability for any fabric-related problems.